Christmas Cactus 'Care & Growing Guide' - Everything You Need to Know!

 5- Keep the soil lightly moist, but avoid overly wet soil or overwatering, as it can lead to root rot.

-6- Place the cutting in a warm and bright location, but avoid direct sunlight.
+6- Place the Christmas cactus cuttings in a warm and bright location, but avoid direct sunlight.

 7- After a few weeks, roots should start to develop, and after a few notches, the new plant will begin to grow.